shravan-d/Image-Harmonization/README.md

 ![Results](Result_samples/Results2_1.jpg)

 ## Acknowledgements
-A lot of code used in this research relies heavily on research carried out by Cong et al. and their extensive repository on Image Harmonization - https://github.com/bcmi/Awesome-Image-Harmonization
+A lot of this research relies heavily on research carried out by Cong et al. and their extensive repository on Image Harmonization - https://github.com/bcmi/Awesome-Image-Harmonization